Fall 2014 Sustainability Studies Courses

 Instructor: Don Corrigan

 In this course students learn how journalists, advocacy group spokespersons, and public relations officials communicate on environmental issues.
 The course provides future environmental reporters with a sensitivity to the language of hazard and risk, as well as technical and quantitative knowledge about environmental issues.
 For future public information professionals involved with environmental issues, the course will provide insight on how the media reports on the environment.
 This is a writing course, and students can be expected to research and write on an array of local and national environmental concerns.
-Prerequisites: JOUR 1030, sophomore standing, SCIN 1520, OR permission of instructor.
+Prerequisites: JOUR 1030, sophomore standing, SCIN 1520, OR permission of instructor (contact him at email@example.com).

 For Social Science and Sustainability Requirement